polinaprinii/DAP-Project/README.md

 - MaxFacialCoverings - This is the maximal facial coverings restriction level for each country.
 It ranges from 0 - 4 (strictest).
 NA - No data, 0- No policy, 1 -Recommended, 2 - Required in some public spaces, 3 - Required in all public spaces, 4 -Required outside-the-home at all times
 - MeanFacialCoverings - This is the avereage facial coverings restriction level for each country.
 - MaxStayHome - This is the maximal stay at home restriction level for each country which ranges from 0 - 3 (strictest) .
 NA - No data, 0 - No measures, 1 - Recommended, 2 - Required (except essentials) , 3 - Required (few exceptions).
-- MeanStayHome - This is the average stay at home restriction level for each country.<br/>
+- MeanStayHome - This is the average stay at home restriction level for each country. <br/><br/>
 SLOVAKIA TESTING DATASET:
 - Date
 - Region